Insurance coverage as detailed as the work you perform.

 The business side of land surveying.

 When you operate a land surveying business, there are insurance coverages that are essential for businesses of all types.
-This includes things like general liability insurance to cover your property, as well as business auto insurance, which offers protection in the event that a vehicle used for business purposes is involved in an accident.
-In addition, a business owners insurance (BOP) policy combines commercial liability and commercial property under a single policy.
+This includes professional liability, general liability and business auto insurance, which offers protection in the event that a vehicle used for business purposes is involved in an accident.
 Cyber liability insurance is also recommended to protect you in the event of a data breach.

 Are you looking for detailed insurance coverage that matches the precise needs of land surveyors?
 Contact us today for a consultation.